Scarcity Is an Illusion

 Everything starts with desire, but desire without actions is just that… desire.
 What we manifest in our lives is a reflection of our strongest desires, conscious and unconscious, followed by our actions, voluntary or robotic.

 Our life’s purpose is to balance our animalistic consciousness with our higher consciousness.
-It’s a dance that if done correctly creates a balanced and fulfilling life.
+It’s a dance that if done correctly creates a balanced and fulfilled life.

 Knowing that we are constantly in a state of giving and receiving, can help understand why at times we could manifest scarcity.
 When nothing that we perceive as good is serving us, we turn to those robots we’ve created called “sabotage.”